arminmueller81/Working_Paper_Unemployment_2025/README.md

 # Working_Paper_Unemployment_2025
-Complementary code files for the following Working Paper:
+Complementary code files for the Working Paper:
 "Who is covered by unemployment insurance in China?
 De jure coverage, de facto coverage, and the dynamics of development."

 Authors: Müller, Armin; Gibson, John; ten Brink, Tobias

 Year of publication: 2025

-SOCIUM SFB 1342 Working Paper Series, number 29
+SOCIUM SFB 1342 Working Paper Series, number 29 (peer-reviewed).

 Published by: University of Bremen (SOCIUM; SFB 1342)